-Drugmaker Sanofi raises outlook after strong second quarter sales growth
+Drugmaker Sanofi raises outlook after strong Q2 sales growth

-PARIS (Reuters) - French drugmaker Sanofi (SASY.PA) raised its 2017 outlook on the back of strong growth at its consumer healthcare, vaccines and genzyme arms in the second quarter, and said it was encouraged by the uptake of a key eczema drug in the United States.
+PARIS, July 31 (Reuters) - French drugmaker Sanofi raised its 2017 outlook on the back of strong growth at its consumer healthcare, vaccines and genzyme arms in the second quarter, and said it was encouraged by the uptake of a key eczema drug in the United States.

 Sanofi said it was now expecting "broadly stable" earnings per share (EPS) this year compared to a previous forecast of stable to slightly lower EPS.